aeternity/aepp-governance/Readme.md

 This project aims to build a first version of the aeternity polling system as smart contract and aepp to explore governance models better, so in a later stage a more informed decision can be made of what to include on protocol level.

 The governance aepp will implement a delegated weighted polling mechanism, polls and votes will be registered on-chain together with minimal meta information.
-Discussions around poll proposals should happen off-chain, e.g. the aeternity forum.
+Discussions about poll proposals should happen off-chain, e.g. the aeternity forum.
 Due to building this as smart contract system a few limitations are introduced, for example the final poll results will not be published within the smart contract, but will be verifiable using external scripts.

 ## Rules